JonyEpsilon/gorilla-repl/doc/renderer.md

 One of the central components of Gorilla is its renderer.
-It is the renderer that determines how Clojure values appear when they are output, so it is ultimately responsible for things like plotting graphs, drawing tables and matrices etc. You don't need to understand how the renderer works to use Gorilla, but you might be interested anyway.
+It is the renderer that determines how Clojure values appear when they are output, so it is ultimately responsible for things like plotting graphs, drawing tables and matrices etc. as well as showing more mundane values like numbers and lists.
+You don't need to understand how the renderer works to use Gorilla, but you might be interested anyway.
 Gorilla's renderer is easily extensible, meaning you can customise Gorilla to show Clojure values in the way that's most useful to you.
 This document will explain what you need to know to do that.

-Document summary here.
+First, we'll look at the idea behind the renderer, then we'll work through the various stages in the rendering process.
+After that, we'll look in detail at the stage of this process that you're most likely to customise.
+Finally we'll present a sort of style guide, to help you figure out the best way to implement custom renderers for your values.

 ## The big idea

-The essence of Gorilla is: run some Clojure code that evaluates to some value, and then _show that value to the user_.
-In
-Gorilla, plotting a graph, or showing a table isn't a side-effect of your code - it's just a nice way of looking at the value your code produces.
+The essence of Gorilla is: run some Clojure code that evaluates to some value, and then show that value to the user.
+In Gorilla, plotting a graph, or showing a table isn't a side-effect of your code - it's just a nice way of looking at the value your code produces.
 You could say that Gorilla is fundamentally value-based.
 Being strictly value-based like this a limitation, but it's an empowering limitation: it makes it possible to compose and aggregate rendered objects just like you compose and aggregate Clojure values, to save worksheets with their rendered output intact, and even to manipulate the output of worksheets that you haven't/can't run.
-It should be stated for balance that there are some things that Gorilla's value-based rendering is not great at, like rapidly updating plots with many data points, but it will hopefully do much of what you want to get done, and do it elegantly!
+It should be stated for balance that there are some things that Gorilla's value-based rendering is not great at, like rapidly updating plots with many data points for instance, but it will hopefully do much of what you want to get done, and do it elegantly!

 ## From evaluation to screen